Are Premium Bonds Worth Your Time?

 However, the likelihood of this being this case is extremely rare – it is essential to understand where you will be putting your money.
 While your money will be safe from risk and loss, the chances of you actually getting any significant returns on the invested capital are negligible.
 24,500 to one is still somewhat of a chance – but it’s a pretty slim one!

 As you may know, many people buy premium bonds as presents for their children, grandchildren, etc. In that sense, it’s a really good option to utilise in order to leave something that could potentially be of a significant value for that someone you love.
-However, from the perspective of an investment, along with that hope of making great returns, premium bonds probably aren’t the best idea out there.
+However, from the perspective of an investment, and whether or not premium bonds are worth it, premium bonds probably aren’t the best idea out there.

 Premium bonds can be a little tricky to understand at first.
 Why would anyone want to invest money with no guaranteed returns and only a tiny chance of winning big?